 Now if you're really computer savvy, and good with a camera, you can blow some people's minds by making a photosynth tour>>> http://photosynth.net/

 Being on the MLS is absolutely essential for getting the most exposure.
-I don't know anything personally about using the sites attached to the links below to get on the MLS, however I have read a very positive post by someone who used the first one.
-I also saw an agent give her recommendation on the site attached to the second link, and other sellers on the remaining two.
+I don't know anything personally about using the sites attached to the links below to get on the MLS, but I've read positive things about each of the two below.

 As for as I am personally concerned, I probably would only consider an out of town source for getting on the MLS if it was free.
 Another reason would be if I couldn't find an agent locally that was willing to do the MLS listing for a flat rate that I felt comfortable with.
 There is something to be said about staying local.
 No matter how you get on the MLS, test it after you are on.
 Have a friend posing as a buyer call and email to see how it is handled.
 There have been reported instances of those calls being handed off to agents who just use them as leads to sell other listings.
 Below is some info that was supplied to me regarding flat fee services: